adrianhall/stylelint-loader/README.md

 ## Options

 Create your [lint configuration] in the same way as stylelint.
-Specify the configuration file, probably as a stylelint.config.js file, in the stylelint section of the webpack.config.js.
+Specify the configuration file, probably as a .stylelintrc file, in the stylelint section of the webpack.config.js.

 You can specify the following options in the stylelint section of your webpack.config.js file:

 * **config** is a stylelint configuration object
 * **configFile** is the path to a JSON, YAML or JS file that contains your configuration
 * **configBasedir** is an absolute path to a directory for relative paths defining extends and plugins in your configuration
 * **configOverrides** is a partial stylelint configuration object

-If you do not specify config or configFile, then stylelint-loader will look in the [standard rc-file places](https://github.com/dominictarr/rc#standards) for a stylelint.config.js file.
+If you do not specify config or configFile, then stylelint-loader will use the standard stylelint semantics for finding a configuration file.
+You can see the current rules in the [stylelint User Guide](https://stylelint.io/user-guide/configuration/).

 For more information, please review the [stylelint node API documentation](https://github.com/stylelint/stylelint/blob/master/docs/user-guide/node-api.md).